funkypozzy/firmware/README.md

 ![image](https://github.com/user-attachments/assets/226fbad1-3bf7-4fd5-a5b6-ad63b9eab8b4)

-This branch, based on OpenIPC firmware, is mainly enable the wifi connection at first boot, without need of additional manual input.
-The wifi/SD module is IPC-38x38-WIFI-IF V1.02 - ATBM603x (see following images for reference) for my board IVG G6S (GK7205V300 + Sony IMX335).
+This branch, based on OpenIPC firmware, is mainly to enable the wifi connection at first boot, without need of additional manual input.
+The wifi/SD module is the IPC-38x38-WIFI-IF V1.02 - ATBM603x (see following images for reference) for my board IVG G6S (GK7205V300 + Sony IMX335).

 ![02](https://github.com/user-attachments/assets/26a63724-caa8-4dd7-91f2-a11ff5306fbe)
 ![01](https://github.com/user-attachments/assets/023cc734-7e30-40a9-97f6-a4408ba3ab03)